Saturday, April 8, 2023

 Notes:

-The fangxiang (方响) was a glockenspiel-like instrument consisting of 16 tuned iron keys in a vertical frame, which was used in yanyue music in the Tang and Song dynasties.
+The fangxiang (方响) was a glockenspiel-like instrument consisting of 16 tuned iron (or, more rarely, bronze or jade) keys in a vertical frame, which was used in yanyue music in the Tang and Song dynasties.

 ---------------------------------------------